 Please also see the Prostate Cancer Screening Information page which provides the latest information about screening and treatment and read about Active Surveillance on this new resource page.

 Bone Health and Prostate Cancer: The recent report recognizes the importance of addressing bone health as a part of prostate cancer treatment, and the need for improved dialogue between patients and their healthcare providers on the subject.
-The results of the survey of patients, urologists and medical oncologists, along with in-depth interviews with men with prostate cancer, are included in this informative brochure.
-Read the "Report About Prostate Cancer’s Impact on Bones: Bone Health In Focus"
+The results of the survey of patients, urologists and medical oncologists, along with in-depth interviews with men with prostate cancer, are included.
+Here are some resources:

 General Information about Prostate Cancer